 On the other hand, if the cat in front of you just won’t jump, it will be easier to find another cat and try the strategy again.
 After all, on Sanagi Island, it is harder to find a spot without a feline.

-Tip: The best place to see the cats jumping across the disconnected points of the embankment is close to the Honura Port at the south end of Sanagi Island.
+Tip: The best place to see the cats jumping across the disconnected points of the embankment is near the Honura Port at the southern end of Sanagi Island.
 This is where many cats are gathered, and the distance between the embankment is just about right.
 Plus, you will get the Seto Inland Sea as a backdrop!

 How Long to Spend on Sanagi Island

-If you want to explore the entire island, allocating 2 – 3 hours would be better.
+If you want to explore the entire island, allocating 2 to 3 hours would be better.

 For those who only want to play with the cats, a 30-minute session might be enough for some, while others would like to spend around an hour.